 Health affects every aspect of your life.
 In order to be able to succeed in school, work, and recreational activities you must be healthy.
 This is including mental health.
 In my wellness journey I have tried at least be aware of ways to stay healthy and aware of the things that may have negative effects.
 Pregnancy is one of the most major health events in a woman’s life and preparing your body by using preconception health is most important.

-Velma Sellars, Nurse-Family Partnership with Goodwill Industries of Michiana
+Velma Sellars, Nurse-Family Partnership with Goodwill Industries

 Autumn Edwards, Meredith College, Show Your Love Ambassador

 Follow Show Your Love Today on Twitter, Facebook, Instagram & join the #ShowYourLoveToday conversation.
 Connect with us, your community & our network of preconception leaders.

 Submit a quick application to introduce yourself, your interest in preconception health/message sharing, and what channels you’re most comfortable with posting.

 Terms & Consent

 We’ll review your application.
 You review what you can expect from our Show Your Love Today Community Ambassador Program.